dmbarbour/wikilon/docs/ApplicationModel.md

 ## Dictionary Tables and Spreadsheets

-A dictionary can easily be viewed as having a sparse, tabular layout.
+A set of dictionary objects readily be viewed as implicitly having a sparse, tabular layout.
 For example, word `foo.doc` may be interpreted as specifying row `foo`, column `doc`.
-The primary definition of `foo` itself might then be understood as an implicit column.
+The actual definition of `foo` might be represented as another implicit column.

-If we don't want to view an entire dictionary, we must either filter for a subset of objects or specify an explicit set.
-In the latter case, we might use redirects:

-        @mySheet.1 {%foo}
-        @mySheet.2 {%bar}
-        @mySheet.3 {%baz}
-        ...
+AO readily supports evaluation of words.

+By rendering evaluated words, we also have editable cells and can support spreadsheet-like propagation of updates.

+To select a set of objects to view, one option is to select a sequence of words or `[{%word}]` objects.

-Once we've determined which objects we'll render, we can easily evaluate definitions and render cells in a spreadsheet-like manner, with caching and propagation of updates.
+Once we've selected a set of objects to render, we can evaluate definitions and render cells in a spreadsheet-like manner, with caching and propagation of updates.

 ## Command Pattern in AO